Jordan-Kronecker invariants of Lie algebra representations and degrees of invariant polynomials: Interpretation of Jordan-Kronecker invariants

 This set is of codimension one if and only if these polynomials possess a non-trivial greatest common divisor which we denote by $\mathsf{p}_\rho$.

 Thus, we have $p_i(x) = \mathsf{p}_\rho (x) h_i(x)$, which implies that the singular set $\Sing$ can be represented as the union of two subsets:

 It is easy to see that $\mathsf{p}_\rho (x)$ is a semi-invariant of the representation $\rho$.
-This follows from the fact that under the action of $G$ the singular set $\mathsf{Sing}_0$ remains invariant and therefore $\mathsf{p}_\rho$ might only be changed by multiplying it with a constant factor.
+This follows from the fact that the action of $G$ leaves the singular set $\mathsf{Sing}_0$ invariant and therefore may only multiply $\mathsf{p}_\rho$ by a character of $G$.
 We will refer to this polynomial $\mathsf{p}_\rho$ as the {\it fundamental semi-invariant} of $\rho$.
-Taking into account Corollary~\ref{cor2}, we immediately get
+The fundamental semi-invariant is closely related to the characteristic polynomial $\charp_{a,b}$ of the pencil $R_{a+\lambda b}$:

+\begin{proposition} Let $a,b\in V$ be such that the projective line $\alpha a+ \beta b$ does not intersect $\Sing_1$ and is not completely contained in $\Sing$ (i.e. contains at least one regular element).
+Then